HCC Programs & Activities

 If you have any questions, please contact us at email@example.com

-In honor of World Day of the Poor, Pope Francis invited Christians to “create moments of encounter and friendship, solidarity and concrete assistance” for the poor and to make them honored guests at table.
+We coordinate mulit-component experience to honor Pope Francis’ invitation to “create moments of encounter and friendship, solidarity and concrete assistance” for the poor.
+The invitation welcomes those less fortunate as honored guests to break bread at Christ’s table.